46us/authdoc/README.md

 $new_token = $json_data['token'];
 function_to_save_generate_token($new_token);

-// The generated URL below will be put as Help App link's href.
+// The generated URL below will be used as Help App link's href.
 $helpapp_url = $json_data['url'];
 ?>